 If this is available, I think the (non-molded) surgical mask is one of the best face masks for biking, since it has a considerable amount of space on the sides where you can breathe, and the metal prong on top if done right can keep your glasses from fogging up.
 However, that breathability comes at a cost, and it may not provide as much protection as other face coverings tighter on the face.

-The only difference between the surgical mask and an around the ear cloth mask are the materials and a bit of extra filtration, so many cloth masks are just as nice.
+The only difference between the surgical mask and an around the ear cloth mask are the materials and a bit of extra filtration (since surgical masks are specifically made to catch virus/bacteria particles), but many cloth masks can be just as nice.

 I like this around the ear style for the ease of use for taking it on and off.
 Just make sure to put it on after your helmet or it will get stuck in between all the straps if you want to take it off during the ride.

 Cloth masks come in many different shapes, sizes, materials, just everything.
 The breathability depends on the materials made, and some have space for filters in them (which can be a coffee filter or paper towel for a DIY).
 There’s also much variability in how you attach them to your face.
-I’ll share some of the ones I’ve used and like, but there are countless options on Amazon or eBay.
+I really like the face masks on Etsy since they’re all unique.

 The best face covering style for biking and exercising is the kind that wraps around the ears like the surgical masks and has the metal prong to shape it to your face (and keep your glasses from fogging).
 I also like the styles where you tie it around the back of your head and can drop it down around your neck or untie it when not using it.
 It depends on the weather and how hard you’re pushing on your bike ride.
 Many of the options I’ve shared can also be DIY’d to be worn around the ears if you have hair ties, rubber bands, or some other strap material.